The Eagles of Amarillo

 When scouting for Bald Eagles, I try to pull safely off of the road near a prairie dog town and then check with my binoculars all the high places (power poles, tree tops, windmills) where an eagle might perch.
 Eagles are reliably attracted to the exact same tree or the same pole year after year and can often be found sitting in the same spot for hours.
 I also scan the skies and look for stirred up birds, like ducks suddenly taking flight, to see if they have been buzzed by an eagle.
 If I see any large bird take flight, I immediately track it with my camera and start snapping photos.

 If it is a windy day (and when is it not a windy day in Amarillo?), the eagles often can be spotted on the ground taking shelter from the wind or munching on a prairie dog.
 On February 8, 2020, I saw five Bald Eagles near the intersection of Masterson Rd. and St. Francis (near the Tyson plant and McGee Lake).
-One was on a power pole, but four of them were on the ground in the middle of a prairie dog town, including the one pictured at the top of this blog post (who was only a few yards off of the road and tolerated my presence for about 30 seconds before flying away).
+One was on a power pole, but four of them were on the ground in the middle of a prairie dog town.
 On breezy days like that one in February, you can usually spot other raptors also taking shelter from the wind on the ground.
 That day, I saw a juvenile Bald Eagle, a Ferruginous Hawk, and a Northern Harrier all sitting in a field within a few feet of one another.
 They looked like they had gotten together for coffee.

-Here are some of the places I have reliably spotted Bald Eagles around Amarillo during the past two winters:
+Here are some of the places I have reliably spotted Bald Eagles around Amarillo during the past three winters:

-Bald Eagles also have been spotted and reported to eBird by birders this year at Buffalo Lake National Wildlife Refuge, the prairie dog town just west of Randall High School (Sundown Lane and Bell), Whitaker Road near the Fritch Highway and in the prairie dog town east of Airport Boulevard (NE 3rd and Pullman Road), where there is a mated pair of mature Bald Eagles hanging out together.
+Bald Eagles also have been spotted and reported to eBird by birders at Buffalo Lake National Wildlife Refuge, the prairie dog town just west of Randall High School (Sundown Lane and Bell), Whitaker Road near the Fritch Highway and in the prairie dog town east of Airport Boulevard (NE 3rd and Pullman Road), where you can often see eagles as you drive to the airport.
+I've also seen them fly through Thompson Park, John Stiff Park and Greenways Park, but they don't tend to stay in those more populated, busy areas.

 Bald Eagles are notorious for sitting on the most distant power pole or flying just out of range of even the longest camera lens.
 So I have lots of bad shots of eagles from around Amarillo.
-But any time I spot a huge football shape in a tree or on a pole, I still try to get the picture of the eagle regardless of how far away he/she is because I just can't resist this magnificent bird.
+But whenever I spot a huge football shape in a tree or on a pole, I still try to get the picture of the eagle regardless of how far away he/she is because I just can't resist this magnificent bird.
+My philosophy is to take thousands of eagle pictures and eventually I'll have some I like!

-The only Golden Eagle in the wild that I have ever gotten a photograph of (below) was seen from a very long distance when Rohn and I were camping near Taos along the Rio Grande River.
+The only Golden Eagle in the wild that I have ever gotten to see for more than a couple of minutes was seen from a very long distance when Rohn and I were camping near Taos along the Rio Grande River.
+He was munching on a crow or magpie that he had taken down.
+He stayed in that one area for over 45 minutes, despite the fact that he was constantly being bombarded by magpies and crows while he dined.

 Golden Eagles are not exactly rare in the Panhandle, but they are much less common than Bald Eagles.
-According to fellow Panhandle bird nerds, Lake Meredith, Palo Duro Canyon State Park and Buffalo Lake NWR are the most likely places in the Panhandle to spot a Golden Eagle.
+According to fellow Panhandle bird nerds, besides deserted country roads like FM 767, if you want to see one, Lake Meredith, Palo Duro Canyon State Park and Buffalo Lake NWR are the most likely places in the Panhandle to spot a Golden Eagle.